fbohz/fbohz/shared/blurbs/0820-css-rotate.md

 ## Rotating a Box

-Let's go ahead and create our HTML page, let's add a box as a div and give it a class, let's name it "rotate".
+Let's go ahead and create our HTML page, let's add a box as a div and give it a class (let's name it "rotate").

 Now let's add some styling to it:

 ```css
 div.rotate {